Home

 Finding and determining the goal

 It is very important to understand the business problem first.
-The data scientist should ask the appropriate questions, understand, and define the goals of the problem to be solved.
+The data scientist should ask the appropriate questions, and understand, and define the goals of the problem to be solved.
 Sometimes it is not always easy as the business itself wants a lot but nothing concrete.

 Collecting and storing data

 Then he takes care of collecting and scraping data from several sources such as SAP servers, API databases, and online storage.
 Sometimes all data is already collected in a handy data warehouse, but sometimes you need to make an effort to get the data.
-The data engineering team is helping here most of the time to construct a reliable data pipelines.
+The data engineering team is helping here most of the time to construct reliable data pipelines.

 Data processing and cleansing

-Regardless of the machine learning algorithms, one would not be able to learn anything from data that contains too much noise or is too inconsistent with the reality: garbage in, garbage out.
+Regardless of the machine learning algorithms, one would not be able to learn anything from data that contains too much noise or is too inconsistent with reality: garbage in, garbage out.
 To make the whole project successful we need to clean the acquired data.

 After data acquisition, the data is being processed.
 This stage includes data cleansing and data conversion.
 Data cleansing is the most time-consuming process, as it involves processing many complex scenarios.
 For example: